nevesnunes/blog/_posts/2020-07-30-CTF-Writeup---CyBRICS-2020---Hide-And-Seek.markdown

 7196aba15d503704fe2ef814adbc4ab33d88c353  /proc/self/fd/11
 ```

-This value is then used in another network call:
+This value is then used in another socket initialization:

 ```
 0x5555555551cd    syscall <SYS_socket>